CDN-OMOP/.github/README.md

-# Mapping of OIS TherapyMonitor database to OMOP-CDM 5.4
+# Mapping tools to OMOP-CDM

-This document describes how the OIS TherapyMonitor database is converted to the OMOP Common Data Model (CDM) version 5.4.
-This is a collaborative effort by the European Health Data and Evidence Network (EHDEN) project CancerDataNet (CDN).
+This repository centralizes the tools to convert databases to the OMOP CDM.